Chronosymbolic Learning: Efficient CHC Solving with Symbolic Reasoning and Inductive Learning: Preliminaries

-To leverage the information provided by the data samples, we reduce the hypothesis learning problem to a classification problem.
-Now, for the convenience of our discussion, we formally define what a \textit{hypothesis} is: \begin{definition} Hypothesis refers to an interpretation $\Tilde{\mathcal{I}}$ that is a possible solution of a CHC system $\mathcal{H}$.
-The hypothesis for a specific predicate $p$ is denoted as $\Tilde{\mathcal{I}}\left[p\right]$. \end{definition} To figure out an interpretation $\Tilde{\mathcal{I}}\left[p\right]$ for a specific predicate $p$, we introduce a lightweight machine learning toolchain that combines DT learning with the results of SVMs \cite{zhu2018data}.

-In this data-driven pipeline, the positive and negative samples are first classified by the SVMs multiple times until all the samples are properly classified.
-The result hyperplanes of SVMs, $f(\boldsymbol{x})=w^T \boldsymbol{x}_i+b$, are passed to the DT as \textit{attributes}.
-The DT then selects an attribute $f(\boldsymbol{x}_0)$ and a corresponding threshold $c$ in the form of $f(\boldsymbol{x}_0)\leq c$ to form a new node in the way of maximizing the \textit{information gain} $\gamma$ in Appendix, Equation \ref{infgain}.
-Adjusting the threshold $c$ and pruning the over-complicated combination of attributes makes the toolchain more generalizable and lowers the risk of the over-fitting issue.
-In this way, a DT is formed step-by-step, which separates all samples into positive and negative categories.
-The learned formula $\mathcal{L}_p$ converted by the DT\footnote{The fundamentals of DT, SVM, and the converting process is specified in Appendix.} can be arbitrary linear inequalities and their combinations in \textit{disjunctive normal form} (DNF).
-It is also called a \textit{partition} in our framework, which is a valid hypothesis for $p$ and a potential part of the solution of the CHC system.
+To harness data samples, we cast the CHC solving problem as a symbolic classification task by utilizing the samples to produce hypotheses.
+For clarity, we formally define the term \textit{hypothesis} of a CHC system $\mathcal{H}$: \begin{definition}[Hypothesis] A hypothesis of $\mathcal{H}$ is an interpretation $\Tilde{\mathcal{I}}$ that is a possible solution interpretation of $\mathcal{H}$. \end{definition} To determine a hypothesis for a specific predicate $p$ denoted as $\Tilde{\mathcal{I}}\left[p\right]$, \cite{zhu2018data} introduces a lightweight machine learning toolchain that combines DT learning with the results of SVMs.
+In this data-driven pipeline, positive and negative samples are iteratively classified by SVMs until all samples are correctly categorized.
+The resulting hyperplanes of SVMs, $f(\boldsymbol{x})=w^T \boldsymbol{x}_i+b$, serve as \textit{attributes} for the DT.
+The DT then selects an attribute $f(\boldsymbol{x}_0)$ and a corresponding threshold $c$ in the form of $f(\boldsymbol{x}_0)\leq c$ to create a new node in the way of maximizing the \textit{information gain} $\gamma$.
+Adjusting the threshold $c$ and pruning the over-complicated attribute combinations enhances generalizability and mitigates overfitting risks.
+This process forms a DT, effectively segregating all samples into positive and negative categories.
+The DT generates a learned formula\footnote{The fundamentals of DT, SVM, and the formula generation is specified in Appendix~\ref{app:extpre}.}, denoted as $\mathcal{L}_p$, which can be arbitrary linear inequalities and their combinations in \textit{disjunctive normal form} (DNF).
+In our framework, this formula is termed a \textit{partition}: a hypothesis proposed only by the learner.